 • Managing the planned operations schedule

-• Minimizing service disruption
+• Minimising service disruption

-At the same time, the OCC is tasked with maintaining performance, and providing quality of service, as well as lowering operational costs.
+At the same time, the OCC is tasked with maintaining performance and providing quality of service, as well as lowering operational costs.
 In other words, the OCC is responsible for the execution of a daily schedule, as planned, without busting the budget.

 Efficient OCC operation depends on having the right solution, as well as coordinated and collaborative work between the stakeholders who represent different core business units.

 A complex ecosystem of solutions converges in the OCC where they are often challenged to deliver new services that require new applications.
 This means everything needs to be integrated in order to have effective control of the operations.

 The modules that make up the solution must be open and able to integrate with others.
 APIs provide the key elements for enabling interconnection between different ecosystem components.
 With open APIs, operators can create new services, integrate applications and meet new requirements.
 Additionally, the APIs create opportunities to innovate.